What is an EIN, and why do I need it for my small business?

 While an EIN may initially seem like it’s for tax purposes only, it can come in handy if and when you decide to hire employees.

-In California, for example, you’ll have to obtain an EIN before you can officially bring your first team member on board, so it’s smart to apply for this nine-digit number when you first start your business.
+In the Golden State, for example, you’ll have to obtain an EIN before hiring your first employee in California, so it’s smart to apply for this nine-digit number when you first start your business.
 Those who are self-employed may think they’ll never be in a position to expand their organization, but it’s smart to have this number available should things ever change.
 Your EIN will allow you to easily set up your payroll system and bring people onto your team without much delay.

 2) Helping you during tax time